 American Academy of Pediatrics, et al., v.
 Food and Drug Administration, et al., 8:18-cv-00883-PWG (D.Md.
 2019)

-Through their lawsuit, health groups argued that the FDA’s 2017 Guidance extending the compliance deadline violates the Administrative Procedure Act (APA) in three ways: It exceeded the agency’s authority under the Tobacco Control Act; its issuance failed to comply with notice and comment rule-making requirements; and it is “arbitrary and capricious” because the agency did not offer sufficient rationale for reversing its course on requiring e-cigarette manufacturers to submit applications to market new tobacco products.
+Through their lawsuit, health groups argued that the FDA’s 2017 Guidance extending the compliance deadline violates the Administrative Procedure Act (APA) in three ways: It exceeded the agency’s authority under the Tobacco Control Act; its issuance failed to comply with notice and comment rule-making requirements; and it is “arbitrary and capricious” because the agency did not offer sufficient rationale for reversing its course on its initial timeline for requiring e-cigarette manufacturers to submit applications to market new tobacco products.